4 workforce strategies to boost your FQHC’s financial health

 3. Overseas providers

 The shortage of clinicians in the United States, especially in behavioral health and family practice, is a well-known issue.
 One viable solution to this problem is recruiting providers from overseas.
-While this approach involves navigating complex requirements such as state licensure and legal dispensations, it has become an essential strategy in the post-COVID-19 workforce, especially given the benefits that extend beyond the labor pool.

-Many health centers serve populations that are not best supported in English or were not born in the United States.
+- Enhancing care: Many health centers serve populations that are not best supported in English or were not born in the United States.
 Bringing in providers with the same linguistic and cultural backgrounds as these patients can be highly impactful for patient outcomes.

-International clinicians may also come from health systems with a different workplace culture than American systems, giving them a unique perspective on the work that could ultimately benefit your organization.
+- Impacting workplace culture: International clinicians may also come from health systems with a different workplace culture than American systems, giving them a unique perspective on the work that could ultimately benefit your organization.

 4. Advanced practice clinicians, associates and more

-For example, some states are now allowing associate clinical social workers and marriage and family therapists to practice alongside their licensed peers.
-Other states are expanding the scope of practice for nurse practitioners, and more and more are opening the door to other types of service extenders, such as dental hygienists.
+- Some states are expanding the scope of practice for nurse practitioners, and more and more are opening the door to other types of service extenders, such as dental hygienists.

 All of these staff types will still require appropriate clinical supervision pursuant to state licensing board guidelines, but not all health centers have fully availed themselves of these types of providers.
-Staying abreast of what is and isn’t allowed and reimbursable in your state is critical to hiring less-expensive staff that can still provide appropriate and excellent services to your patients.

 How Wipfli can help